mtisza1/Cenote-Taker/README.md

 ### _Cenote-Taker Overview_

-***** Before attempting to use Cenote-Taker, know that this is a work in progress.
+***** Before attempting set up Cenote-Taker, know that this is a work in progress.
 While it works great for me, it will likely be very difficult to port it to your server based on the code as is.
 If you are in dire need of Cenote-Taker, please contact Mike. *****

 Few of the complete viral genomes assembled from metagenomic deep sequencing reads have been deposited on NCBI's GenBank database, contributing to a lack of viral reference genomes available to the scientific community for analysis and comparison.
 The primary reasons for not depositing genomes include challenges in gene annotation, dealing with file format conversions, and determining which contigs represent complete genomes.
 Relatedly, the arduousness in manually curating maps of Open Reading Frames (ORFs) in novel viral genomes and contigs hinders analysis.